 The best time to visit Haute-Savoie depends on your desires:

-• In summer (June to September), the lakes are perfect for swimming, the mountains for hiking, and the villages for strolling.
+- In summer (June to September), the lakes are ideal for swimming, the mountains for hiking, and the villages for strolling.

-• Spring (April-May) and autumn (October-November) offer a more intimate and poetic face, with sublime colors and a gentler attendance.
+- Spring (April-May) and autumn (October-November) offer a more intimate and poetic atmosphere, with sublime colors and gentler crowds.

-Remember to book in advance during school holidays or long weekends, especially in villages close to Annecy or major resorts.
-Favor clothing adapted to the altitude (even in summer), and check the opening of mountain passes and roads, sometimes closed in winter.
+Be sure to book in advance during school holidays or long weekends, especially in villages close to Annecy or major resorts.
+Prefer clothing suitable for altitude (even in summer), and check the opening of mountain passes and roads, sometimes closed in winter.

-Charming guesthouses, hotels with lake views, traditional chalets, or family inns: the offer is varied.
+Charming bed and breakfasts, hotels with lake views, traditional chalets, or family inns: the offer is varied.
 On the gastronomy side, fondues, lake fish, crozets, and blueberry tarts await you.

 How to get to the villages of Haute-Savoie?

-• By car, access is via the A40 or A41, depending on your arrival point.
-Numerous scenic roads connect the villages, offering magnificent views.
+- By car, access is via the A40 or A41, depending on your arrival point.
+Many panoramic roads connect the villages, offering magnificent views.

-• By plane, the closest airports are Geneva (45 min from Annecy) and Lyon-Saint-Exupéry (about 2 hours), both connected by buses and shuttles.
+- By plane, the nearest airports are Geneva (45 min from Annecy) and Lyon-Saint-Exupéry (about 2h), both connected by buses and shuttles.

-• Once there, some villages offer free shuttles (notably in winter) to get around without a car.
+- Once there, some villages offer free shuttles (especially in winter) to get around without a car.

 For a more sustainable stay, it is also possible to rent electric bikes or use regional bus lines to reach even the most remote hamlets.